 2 children’s homes in Xinxiang Henan province

-The children’s home Sunshine Village under the direction of Mrs. Ding is located in a village outside the city and looks more like a large family than a children’s home.
-Mrs. Ding, a small, energetic person, together with three domestic workers takes care of her 29 pupils aged between 4 and 18.
-The big children help out and earn additional pocketmoney.
-We have been supporting Mrs. Ding for several years in the payment of medicalcare, school fees and caretakers.
+The children’s home Sunshine Village under the management of Mrs. Ding is located in a village outside the city and appears more like an extended family than a children’s home.
+Mrs. Ding, a small, energetic person, together with three maids, takes care of the well-being of her 29 foster children, aged four to 18 years.
+The older children help out and earn additional pocket money.
+We have supported Mrs. Ding for many years in paying for medical care, school fees and the salaries of the caretakers.

 Most of the children here have one parent in prison, the other is dead, run away or sick.
 As a result, they are often severely traumatized and need care and stability in their lives without family.

 A pair of siblings were brought to Mrs. Ding’s children’s home on June 1.
 Liu Shaman (seven years old) and Liu Fengshuo (five years old).
 Both children are mute.
 Medical examinations showed that both of them could speak from a medical point of view.
 Here we assume a strong trauma.
 We are convinced that both of them are in good hands in Mrs. Ding’s house and we will do our best to provide them with psychological care as well.
 The two are wonderfully accepted and integrated by the other children.
 Liu Shaman already speaks a few words without context, but she often smiles.
 Liu Fengshuo, on the other hand, says only one unintelligible word.
 Since the staff of the home is already working at full capacity, we will finance an assistant from the village to take care of the two while the other children are at school.